-2.4.1 Model Customization
+2.4.2 Model Customization

 You can supply your own custom or modified models to Segway by using the --structure option.
 The model is defined by the syntax that GMTK uses.
-To learn more about using GMTK to create your own models there is a GMTK tutorial and the GMTK documentation.
+To learn more about using GMTK to create your own models there the GMTK documentation.

-2.4.2 Segment duration model
+2.4.3 Segment duration model